 We have not tried to fill our reviews with facts and statistics.
 All of the technical details – the skeletal outline of a university – are available to anyone on university websites, Wikipedia pages and a range of other online resources.

 What is not usually available online is the real feel of a university: the experiences people have there, the everyday life of its students and the accompanying concerns and commendations they have.
-This is what makes our guide unique, and we hope you will find it a valuable resource in making your decision.
+This is what makes our guide unique, and we hope you find insight into the workings of some of the top institutions in the US and how to find one that's the right fit for you.

 But What You Will Find...